pga03/docs-first-discovery/src/documents/prefsServerIntegration.md

 ## Using the Preferences Server Integration grade

-The Preferences Server Integration grade is added to the list of `loaderGrade`s in an [Auxiliary Schema](http://docs.fluidproject.org/infusion/development/AuxiliarySchemaForPreferencesFramework.html):
+The Preferences Server Integration grade is added to the list of `loaderGrades` in an [Auxiliary Schema](http://docs.fluidproject.org/infusion/development/AuxiliarySchemaForPreferencesFramework.html):

 ```javascript